nih-niddk-mbs/StochasticGene.jl/README.md

 ```
+The results will be found in a folder called results/HCT116_test, which you can set using the `resultfolder` keyword (see the API for fit below).
+Each time you run fit, it will first check 'infolder' for a "rate" file to load in the results of previous fits.
+Thus, setting `infolder` and `resultfolder` to the same folder will allow you to iterate the fits.
+When fitting traces, it is imperative that you give very good priors for the background and signal mean intensities.
+These are specified by the `noisepriors` keyword.
+The default is to fit both the background and the signal intensities with a Gaussian distribution and thus the 4 parameters in `noisepriors` corresponds to the [mean of the background, S.D. of the background, mean of the signal, S.D. of the signal].
+The default distribution assumes that the signal intensities are additive so if two reporters are present, the the signal distribution will have a mean twice as large and variance twice as large.
+Other distributions can be selected using the `probfn` keyword.
+Options include nonadditive Gaussians and mixed Gaussians.
+Some will require more parameters.
+Generally, the default will be sufficient.
+It is also sometimes beneficial to not fit the signal intensities.
+Which parameters are to be fit can be specified by the `fittedparam` keyword.

-In this run, `rhat` is above 2.5 indicating that the number of samples was probably insufficient to obtain a good sampling of the posterior distributions.
+In this example run, `rhat` is above 2.5 indicating that the number of samples was probably insufficient to obtain a good sampling of the posterior distributions.
 Either `maxtime` or `samplesteps` needs to be increased.

-Note that transitions is a tuple of vectors where each vector indicates a transition to be included.
-For example [1,2] means that there exists a transition from G state 1 to G state 2._

 ### Batch fitting on Biowulf using `swarm`.